Cybergun-GitHub/Cybergun/README.md

 List of Commands:

-hack(victim, domain, email_address, action, loan_amount, loantoemail, pwlist, pwlistpath):
+hack(victim, domain, email_address, action, loan_amount, loantoemail, pwlist,):
 Function that tells the program to break into the victim's account.
 Inside the parentheses, list a string with the account name of the victim, then type the name of the domain (website url) the account is from inside another